demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ```!pan-os-commit description=test polling=true interval_in_seconds=5 timeout=60```
 #### Human Readable Output

 >Waiting for commit "test" with job ID 12345 to finish...
->
->Waiting for commit "test" with job ID 12345 to finish...
 >### Commit Status:
 >|JobID|Status| Description